tangle-network/protocol-solidity/README.md

 - `yarn build`

-This command will build the darkwebb system, performing the following build steps:
+This command will build the Solidity system, performing the following build steps:

 1. Compile the smart contracts and generate appropriate typescript bindings in a folder `typechain` at the root directory.